croatproject/Croat/README.md

 ### About
-Croat is a cryptocurrency based on the anonymous, open source CryptoNote algorithm, which has the objective of being the ALTCOIN OF THE CATALANS
+Croat is a cryptocurrency based on the anonymous, open source CryptoNote algorithm, which has the objective of being the ALTCOIN OF THE CATALANS.<br />
 More info at: <br />
 http://croat.cat